 The skills (hitting, dribbling and scooping) for which rating scales have been prepared were further subdivided into five components/subheadings, in consultations with experts including Physical Education lectures, selectors, officials and the N.I.S trained coaches.
-Each of the components 5-4-3-2-1 of was scored on basis.
-The details each subheadings/components were prepared and then the rating scales were distributed to the experts for further comments, views and suggestions for improvement in the scales.
+Each of the components was scored on 5-4-3-2-1 hasis The details ofeach subheadings/components were prepared and then the rating scales were distributed to the experts for further comments, views and suggestions for improvement in the scales.
 The experts were consulted personally by the research scholar, after modifying the rating scales based on their views and suggestions before finally preparing the rating scales.